soopercorp/cloudapp-rb/README.md

 So this is my fork of @aashay's fork of @holman's Cloudapp Ruby Script.

-Basically, this let's you use cloudapp from the command-line in UNIX systems.
+Basically, this let's you use cloudapp (http://getcloudapp.com) from the command-line in UNIX systems.
+My contribution to the script was to let you email the link to someone.

 You need ruby and gems installed to have this running.

 ##Installation